suilang/rrule-rust/readme1.md

 "2022-05-13T10:00:00.000Z",
  /* … */]
 ```

-It is not supported to set the time zone directly in the string, you must use `set.tz` setting, the default is `UTC`.
-It will only recognization `DTSTART` if use str like `DTSTART;TZID=America/Denver:20181101T190000;`.

 Due to a communication problem, the format returned is a timestamp concatenated string, separated by commas.
 Need to actively divide and parse.